About S.K. Reid

-S.K.Reid has also been a volunteer firefighter and is a recipient of the National Emergency Medal.
-Established by Her Majesty The Queen in response to the Black Saturday bushfires of 2009, the Medal is for service to others in a National Emergency.
-She has a keen interest in emergency management, bushfire and emergency response and safety initiatives, as well as being a passionate advocate of community resilience and animal welfare.
+I have also spent many years as a volunteer firefighter and have been a recipient of the National Emergency Medal.
+Established by Her Majesty The Queen in response to the Black Saturday bushfires of 2009, this Medal is for service to others during a National Emergency.
+I have a keen interest in emergency management, bushfire and emergency response and safety initiatives, as well as being a passionate advocate of community resilience and animal welfare.
+My blog post on the 10 Year Anniversary of Black Saturday bushfires captures my feelings and thoughts on this tragedy that impacted so many lives both on that fateful day and for many years since.

-More recently, S.K.
-Reid has completed training as a Grief and Bereavement Counselling and Intervention professional with the Australian Centre for Grief and Bereavement, as well as completing her Bachelor of Paramedicine, training as a paramedic.
+More recently, I completed training as a Grief and Bereavement Counselling and Intervention professional with the Australian Centre for Grief and Bereavement, as well as completing my Bachelor of Paramedicine degree, training as a paramedic.
+My firefighter experience, bushfire, paramedic and grief training have given me a unique perspective on life, both its fragility as well as the resilience of the human spirit and our capacity to withstand great trauma yet find from our challenges enormous strength.

 “In the dance between the spaces in time and place, the spark of life is rekindled, and spirit can find in us, once more, a house to claim as home.”